Erio-Harrison/MapStoryGame/Activity-1-User-Stories.md

 1. As a developer, I want to track issues using Gitlab issue boards and labels so taht as a development team, we can split and priortize effectively.
 1. As a developer, we want to use trunk-based development so that we only need to maintain one branch instead of several feature branches.
 1. As a user, I want to read instructions on installing the game in the GitLab Wiki so that I can easily download and run the game.
-1. As a user, I want to know the license of the game so that i know what I am allowed to do with the game materials.
+1. As a user, I want to know the license of the game so that I know what I am allowed to do with the game materials.